open-AIMS/bayesnec/paper/paper.md

 ![Default brms plot of the nec4param model showing the posterior probability densities and chain mixing for each of the included parameters.\label{fig:brmsplot}](brms_plot.png)

-which yields a plot of the posterior densities and chains plot for each parameter in the specified model as shown in Fig. \@ref(fig:brmsplot).
+which yields a plot of the posterior densities and chains plot for each parameter in the specified model as shown in \autoref{fig:brmsplot}.

 The default number of total iterations in `bayesnec` is 10,000 per chain, with 9,000 of these used as warm-up (or burn-in) across 4 chains.
 If the `bnec` call returns `brms` warning messages the number of iterations and warm-up samples can be adjusted through arguments `iter` and `warmup`.
 A range of other arguments can be further adjusted to improve convergence, see the rich set of [Resources](https://github.com/paul-buerkner/brms available) available for the `brms` package for further information.